cleanappio/cleanapp-mobile/README.md

 4. Confirm a digital report is created automatically.
 5. Share a post/link from X into CleanApp and confirm automatic submission.
 6. Share a screenshot into CleanApp and confirm an image-only digital report is created.
+7. Share multiple screenshots into CleanApp and confirm they are submitted together, up to 6 images.
-7. Disable network, share a URL/image, and confirm the share completes cleanly without blocking UI.
+8. Disable network, share a URL/image set, and confirm the share completes cleanly without blocking UI.
-8. Reopen CleanApp and confirm the pending draft is retried automatically.
+9. Reopen CleanApp and confirm the pending draft is retried automatically.

 #### Android